gablm/feup_ldts_ForwardWarfare/docs/README.md

 ### A water or field tile might contain a facility

-- **Problem in Context:** A tile in our game, if it is a water or field type might contain a facility.
+- **Problem in Context:** A tile in our game, if of water or field type, might contain a facility.
 As there is various types of facilities, there need to be a way for the tile to store what facility is currently inside it.

 - **The Pattern:** For this we choose the strategy pattern.
 By using it, we can define the facilities as "strategies" of how a tile behaves when interacted with by a player.